-- Our teachers are trained in Quality First Teaching, SEND Identification and Support, Autism Education Trust updates and Attachment & Trauma Informed Practice.
-All teachers and TAs have had a wide range of training which is disseminated to other teachers through our weekly afterschool INSET or our full INSET days, which both teachers and TAs attend. - Our Teaching Assistants have received specialist intervention training appropriate to the provision they offer. - The induction of NQTs, Apprentice TAs, new staff (and volunteers as needed) includes sessions with the SENCo on the school's policy and SEND procedures. - There are workshops and a weekly Working Breakfast/Drop-in session offered by the SENCo for all staff to chat through support and advice. - Where needed, we use the following training providers to access training:
+- Our teachers are trained in Adaptive Teaching, SEND Identification and Support, and Attachment & Trauma Informed Practice.
+All teachers and TAs have had a wide range of training in our weekly afterschool CPD or our full INSET days, which both teachers and TAs attend.
+Additional optional training is signposted to teachers on a weekly basis. - Our Teaching Assistants have received specialist intervention training appropriate to the provision they offer. - The induction of ECTs, Apprentice TAs, new staff (and volunteers as needed) includes sessions with the SENDCo on the school's policy and SEND procedures. - There are workshops and a weekly Working Lunch/Drop-in session offered by the SENDCo for all staff to chat through support and advice. - Where needed, we use the following training providers to access training: